Predator (fictional species): Contemporary era

-By the late 20th century, Predators are equipped with advanced technology, including personal cloaking devices, thermal vision, and plasma-based weaponry.
-In Predator (1987), a lone Predator targets military personnel in a Central American jungle, ultimately discarding its weapons to engage the last combatant in hand-to-hand combat.
-This film introduces several key Predator behaviors: vocal mimicry, trophy collection, and self-destruction to avoid capture.
-Predator 2 (1990) shifts the setting to Los Angeles in 1997, where a clan of Predators operates from a concealed spacecraft.
-The appearance of an elder Predator and the ceremonial gifting of the 1715 pistol suggest a formalized hierarchy and tradition.
-The presence of a trophy case on their ship—featuring a Xenomorph skull, among others—hints at a broader scope of hunting that extends beyond Earth.
+By the late 20th century, Predators employ advanced technology, including personal cloaking devices, thermal vision, and plasma based weaponry.
+In Predator (1987), a lone Predator hunts military personnel in Central America, and introduces the Predator using, vocal mimicry, trophy collection, and self-destruction.
+Set 10 years later, Predator 2 (1990) relocates to Los Angeles, depicting a clan of Predators in a concealed spacecraft.
+The appearance of an elder Predator and the ceremonial gifting of the 1715 pistol suggest a formalized hierarchy and tradition, while the presence of a trophy case on their ship featuring a Xenomorph skull, among others hints at a broader scope of hunting that extends beyond Earth.